Representational Alignment Supports Effective Machine Teaching: RQ3: Can we match teachers and students to improve outcomes?

 \subsection{Results}

-\textbf{Putting our utility curve to work to design ``classrooms''.} We find that our matching algorithm, which groups students to teachers based on their representational alignment and teacher error rate, suggests that prudent student-teacher pairings are better than random matching and, particularly for top-performing students, are better than having assigned the student to an expert (minimal error rate teacher; MOOC) who may be representationally distinct (see Tables \ref{tab:classroom-matching} and \ref{tab:classroom-matching-clustered}).
+Our matching algorithm, which groups students to teachers based on their representational alignment and teacher error rate, generally outperforms random matching and, particularly for top-performing students, is better than having assigned the student to an expert (minimal error rate teacher; MOOC) who may be representationally distinct (see Figure~\ref{fig:main-schematic}H and Appendix Tables \ref{tab:classroom-matching-clustered} and \ref{tab:classroom-matching}).
 This observation is intriguing -- students may not achieve their full potential when paired with a representationally misaligned teacher, even if that teacher is an expert.
-We note that in the structured case (Table \ref{tab:classroom-matching-clustered}), wherein students and teachers have distinct clusters of representational alignment, assigning all students to the most accurate teacher (MOOC) does not do substantially better than random matching across some of the metrics.
 We observe performance gains for our utility curve-based matching across both pool types.
-However, we note that we do not yet attain optimal matching performance; such discrepancy can be attributed to a mismatch in our utility curve.
+However, we do not yet attain optimal matching performance, perhaps due to a mismatch in our utility curve.

-\textbf{Student-centric teachers can cover students who are representationally ``left behind''.} Even with our matching approach, students can be left behind if there is no suitable representationally aligned teacher for them.
-Can we better train teachers by drawing on our findings that representational alignment appears to be a key factor in student learning outcomes?
-Thus far, our teachers have all been self-centered; that is, they have a single representation that they operate over to select points.
-This setting may be realistic in practice for machine teachers that are not equipped with the ability to adapt to the students at hand.
-However, real human teachers -- and the machine teachers we may want to design -- ought to be able to adapt to the student at hand.
-We next consider \textit{student-centric} teachers that select points to maximize the average performance of the students in their pool (see Appendix \ref{student-centric-teacher-details}).